cizcano/cizcano/README.md

 ## About me
 - Hey!
 This is Cesar.
-I'm currently working at [Simply (formerly JoyTunes)](https://www.hellosimply.com/) as a customer service representative.
-I held previous positions in the same industry at Sitel Group (now known as Foundever®).
+I'm currently working at [Simply (formerly JoyTunes)](https://www.hellosimply.com/) as a learner experience advocate.
+Previously, I worked as a customer service analyst, and then a team leader at Sitel Group (now known as Foundever®).
 - I have a master's degree in South European Studies from the University of Glasgow and a BA degree in Political Science from UNAN-Managua.
-- I'm currently developing skills in data analysis and data engineering.
+- I'm currently developing skills in data engineering.

 ## Projects
 -  Work in progress!
 Portfolio projects coming soon.